-What I love about the Jain temples is the beauty in small details and the statues of the gods that look so calm and serene.
+What I love about the Jain temples is the beauty in small details.
+The small statues of the gods look very calm and serene.
 I can see why they call Delwara the town of Gods.

 Delwara is 40 Minutes from Udaipur and makes a perfect day trip.
 You can take a taxi or the local bus.
 From 07:30 AM till 17:00 PM there are frequent buses from Udaipur (at least 2 per hour).

 The Delwara heritage walking tour costs 500 Rs per person (as of 2019, prices may change and discounts for bigger groups are available).
 They are organised by Seva Mandir.
 If you want to arrange a tour you can contact them by calling them at: +91 8107495390 or by e-mail at: [email protected].
 Tours are between 10 AM till 6 PM 7 days per week and last between 2 – 3 hours.

 There is no accomodation in Delwara.
 It is best to visit on a day trip from Udaipur.
 In Udaipur I can recommend

 Disclaimer: This post about the Seva Mandir Delwara heritage walk in Delwara contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!